Allaman/emoji.nvim/README.md

 2. `:Telescope emoji` does the same but invokes Telescope instead of `vim.ui.select`. (if telescope.nvim is installed).
 3. While in insert mode typing `:` triggers the auto-completion of nvim-cmp. (if nvim-cmp integration is enabled and configured).

-You can also create key bindings to your linking.
+You can also create key bindings to your liking.

 ## 💡 Similar plugins and inspiration